DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Profiles

 Spring Boot allows configuration through [application.properties](https://docs.spring.io/spring-boot/docs/current/.../common-application-properties.html).
 We can have multiple profiles (application.properties), each for a distinct environment and a developer.
-Profile can chosen during application start using [vm argument or system property](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-set-active-spring-profiles) or even set it in supporting IDE like Intellij IDEA.
+Specific profile can chosen during application startup using [vm argument or system property](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-set-active-spring-profiles) or even set it in supporting IDE like Intellij IDEA.

 <figure>